H2CO3/Sparkling/doc/tutorial.md

 `n`th variadic argument of the function it is used within (where `n` is the value of its operand), starting from zero.
 If the value of the integer expression is greater than or equal to the number of variadic arguments, throws and exception.
-If it is supplied a negative, non-integral or non-number expression, it also throws a runtime exception.
+It also throws a runtime exception if it is supplied a negative, non-integral or non-number argument.

 ## Loops

 Unlike in C (and similarly to Python), you don't need to wrap loop conditions inside parentheses.
 Loops work in the same manner as those in C.

-For loop:
+`for` loop:

     for i = 0; i < 10; ++i {
         print(i);
     }

-While loop:
+`while` loop:

     while i < x {
         print(i++);
     }

-Do...while loop:
+`do...while` loop:

     var i = 0;
     do {
         print(i++);
     } while i < 10;

-## The `if` statement
+## The if statement

 You don't need to wrap the condition of the `if` stament in parentheses either:

     if 0 == 0 {
         print("equal");